SELECT YOUR TOP FIVE PLAYERS FROM THE 1970s FOR YOUR CHANCE TO WIN A PAIR OF TICKETS TO THE 70s DECADE NIGHT

-The Trail Blazers will play their 50th season on a new court, beginning with the first preseason game at Veterans Memorial Coliseum against Denver on Oct.
+The Trail Blazers played their 50th season on a new court, beginning with the first preseason game at Veterans Memorial Coliseum against Denver on Oct.
 8. The hardwood's retro design celebrates 50 historic years, including special nods to the franchise's first season in 1970, the 1977 NBA Champions, and the early 90s team that made a pair of impressive runs to the NBA Finals.

 RIP CITY, 50 YEARS IN THE MAKING

 Visionary Harry Glickman brings pro sports to Portland with an NBA franchise that wins a title in the same decade.
 Bill Walton, Maurice Lucas, Dr. Jack Ramsay and the 1977 Trail Blazers parade through downtown and etch their names into team history.